 You can watch the video below to see how Softinn PMS can help hoteliers in collecting payments automatically.

-Impose a firm cancellation policyInclude a well-structured cancellation policy and make it clear to your guests.
-The policy must be guest-friendly but also protect your hotel’s interests.
-Make sure under the circumstance of a no-show the customers are held accountable.
-Stricter cancellation policy can give win-win benefits to your hotel and customers.
-Also, it reduces bogus bookings.
+Impose a firm cancellation policyInclude a well-structured cancellation policy in your hotel reservation process and clarify it to your guests.
+The policy must be guest-friendly while also protecting the interests of your hotel.
+Make sure that customers are held accountable in the event of a no-show.
+A stricter cancellation policy can benefit both your hotel and your customers.
+It also reduces bogus bookings.

-It gives guests a personalized experience when you keep the communication going.
-Arrange your message to let them know you're looking forward to their stay with you.
-Invest in a digital hotel booking software that integrates well with mobile devices.
-Set automatic emails and SMS that sends reminders and updates about your upcoming trips and deals.
+Send automated remindersWhen you maintain communication with your guests, you provide them with a more personalized experience.
+Set up your message to let them know you're looking forward to their visit.
+Invest in digital hotel booking software that is easy to use on mobile devices.
+Set up automated emails and SMS messages to send reminders and updates about upcoming trips and deals.

 Offer discounts and dealsValidate your customer's reservation and provide a discount.
 Customers who book early will receive special upgrades or deals.
 This makes you appear more trustworthy because you reward your customers with lower rates.
 You can use multiple types of promotions for this.
 You can offer bonus points if your hotel provides a loyalty program.
 For customers who booked directly with you, on the other hand, you can give out special incentives with discounts at your hotel’s restaurant or bar, and even provide special cut-off prices for their bookings.